 Vision therapy is the number one proven method for CI treatment.

 Vision therapy focuses on strengthening the eye-brain connections, while training the eyes to converge, and eventually to easily shift between convergence and divergence.

 According to a study conducted by the Convergence Insufficiency Treatment Trial group, office-based vision therapy with home reinforcement is the most effective method for strengthening the convergence skill.
 The study found that following a home-based computer vision therapy program and performing pencil push ups, are just not enough to treat the condition.

 According to the study, children who received in-office vision therapy and performed reinforcement exercises at home, showed significant improvement within 12 weeks of the program.

 In sum, vision therapy is the most effective treatment method for CI, as it directly treats the underlying issue, the inability to converge.
 With vision therapy, the eye is trained to turn inward when looking at near objects, correcting the neu-muscular problem that prevents the eyes from rotating inward.

-If you are experiencing symptoms of CI, and don’t know what to do next, the first step is to schedule an eye exam for a comprehensive evaluation of your functional vision, and to determine if convergence insufficiency is affecting your clear and comfortable vision.
+If you are experiencing symptoms of CI, and don’t know what to do next, schedule an eye exam for a comprehensive evaluation of your functional vision.
+This will help to determine if convergence insufficiency is affecting your clear and comfortable vision.

 With an accurate assessment of your visual function, your eye doctor will be able to prescribe an effective vision therapy program to improve your vision and increase your enjoyment of many activities.